Monthly “First Friday” Luncheon

 Our thoughts and prayers go out to Ellie and their family.

-For more information about John, here is a link to his obituary in the Times News.
+For more information about John, click here to view the content of his obituary from the Kingsport Times-News.

 Best regards to all.